Defeating the Affordable Care Act (Obamacare)

 Insurance companies don’t like this law any more than the American people do.
 The best way to get Washington’s attention is by hurting a monster than can in turn unleash it’s own form of hurt on those idiots in D.C. that think they know what is best for the people that voted them into those offices.
 I know that some people just can’t afford to or aren’t willing to take the chance, but for those that can, I say DROP YOU INSURANCE!
 When the insurance company revenues dry up, we may just have our chance to get this bone-headed law repealed.

 Born and raised in South Central Georgia, Donovan Adkisson is father to three fantastically smart children and husband to an awesome wife.
 When he's not trying to save the world by focusing on distributing information he feels that everyone should know via blogs and podcasts, he writes books, reads a lot and tries to learn everything he can on just about every subject.
-He also enjoys music, video games, wine and craft beer.
+He's a former cable television and broadband industry technologist and executive.
 What more could you want?